 - Once enough chain is out, go into hard reverse to make sure the anchor digs into the ground and will hold your boat

-- As long as your boat is in reverse, the chain stretches out in front and you’re not moving backwards, your job is done (mostly).
+- As long as your boat is in reverse, the chain stretches out in front and you’re not moving backward, your job is done (mostly).

-However, there are anchorage where you drop your anchor, pull back and keep going back.
+However, there are anchorages where you drop your anchor, pull back, and keep going back.